ShprAlex/SproutLife/README.md

 - **Competitive mode - survival of the biggest** - Competitive mode maintains the basic [B3/S23](https://en.wikipedia.org/wiki/Life-like_cellular_automaton) rule of GOL with the following difference.
 A cell survives if it has exactly 2 or 3 friends (with "friends" defined above).
 A cell survives more than 3 neighbors, as long as its organism is the biggest one of all the neighbors.
 If the cell has 2 friends and a neighbor from a bigger organism it dies, even though it has a total or 3 neighbors.
 Similarly for birth, to be born in an empty space, a cell needs to have exactly 3 would be friends, with other neighbors being ignored as long as the cell being born belongs to the biggest organism adjacent to the space.

 - **Biggest among more than 8 neighbors** - Checking more than 8 neighbors to see if the cell belong to the biggest organism gives an extra bonus to the winner, and an extra penalty to the loser.
 For a greater effect we check a 5x5 square around each cell to see if a bigger organism occupies one of the 25 cells.
-If it does than the cell dies or isn't born.
+If it does then the cell dies or isn't born.

 - **Respecting relatives** - In competitive mode, cells do not compete with related organisms.
 A relationship as distant as first cousins (organisms that share a grandparent) will not destroy the cells of the other even if their size metrics differ.